Description

 In case you didn’t know, stomach acid is a key component of our immune system needed to kill off any potential pathogenic bugs in our food.
 If the acid levels aren’t strong enough, besides not properly sterilizing our food, the stomach could delay emptying which can cause a multitude of digestive problems.

-After switching a diet to grain free (wheat free), you might still find yourself burping a lot after meals, having a decent amount of gas and feeling bloated a lot of the time.
+After switching a diet to A wheat free, animal free diet, you might still find yourself burping a lot after meals, having a decent amount of gas and feeling bloated a lot of the time.
 Supplementing with Betaine HCL improved all of the digestive problems overnight.

 Did you know your stomach wall is about 5mm thick?
 And did you know the stomach is built with ridges on the inside that act like a rock crusher as it pulverizes your food?